antiguru/rahmen/README.md

 Rahmen is a lightweight tool to present an image slideshow while consuming little resources.
 It takes a list of files or a pattern, and periodically shows the next image.

+If you'd prefer a random image order, use the `shuf` command on a file list.

 Below the image, some information gathered from the image's metadata will be shown.
 This feature con be configured in the `rahmen.toml` configuration file.
 There, you can enter a metadata tag name known to the [exiv2](https://exiv2.org/metadata.html) library aand it will be used in the information line.